• Skip to primary navigation

 6 - Serrano Peppers

 Serrano peppers are our go-to for adding a bit more heat.
-They pack a punch, clocking in at 10,000-23,000 SHU.
-These peppers are small but mighty—use a 1:1 ratio when subbing for Hungarian wax.
+They pack a punch, clocking in at 10,000-23,000 SHU (much hotter than Hungarian wax peppers and commonly used in Mexican salsas).

-They’ve got a fresh, bright taste that’ll wake up your taste buds.
+They've got a fresh, bright taste that'll wake up your palate.
 Whenever we make guacamole, serranos are a must.
-Their heat level is just right for those who love spice.

 Check out more about serrano pepper substitutes.